Shaddyjr/dataScience30/day_2_installation/installation.md

 While in a Jupyter notebook, near the top navigate to "Help > Keyboard Shortcuts".
 Use these shortcuts to complete the following tasks WITHOUT touching your mouse:
 - Create 2 new cell above the current cell
 - Create 2 new cell below the current cell
+- Delete one of the newly created cells
 - Convert 1 cell to Markdown
     - Write a few lines of content in the Markdown cell
     - _NOTE: You should have at least 2 code cells and 1 Markdown cells after this point_